4 types of KM plan

 - The operational department may also assess the level of management of key operational topics or knowledge domains, for example through a KM audit or Scan.
 If any knowledge domain needs to be better managed (better documented for example, or updated, or a community of practice initiated), or is at risk of loss through potential departure of key experts, then the KM plan will define the remedial actions that need to be taken.

-Tags: implementing KM, km plans, strategy
+Tags: Archive, implementing KM, km plans, strategy